The Tech in FinTech5 Mins Read

 Just about ten years ago, there were only about a thousand Family Offices spread across the world.

 However, within a busy decade filled with economic recessions, political upheavals, and global turmoil, the number now stands at a tenfold increase.
 That though has not been the only change that these offices have seen.

 Over the last decade, Family Offices have evolved from the small agencies that once handled single-family finances into sophisticated firms that serve multiple clients and handle assets worth $ 500 million – 1 billion on an average.
 This should not come as a surprise considering that the accumulated wealth of billionaires shot up to $ 9.1 trillion within the same decade, with most of them looking at renowned Family Offices for hands-on wealth management.

-Apart from professionalised (and personalised) offerings, there has also been a much larger shift in the way these firms operate.
-There is a higher focus on accessibility to information, real-time analytics and reporting, and customised solutions to widespread problems like cyber-security.
-As a result, the digitisation of these offices has now become inevitable, leading to a modern Darwinism within this industry – those who cannot survive in this new landscape may just face extinction.
+Apart from professionalized (and personalized) offerings, there has also been a much larger shift in the way these firms operate.
+There is a higher focus on accessibility to information, real-time analytics and reporting, and customized solutions to widespread problems like cyber-security.
+As a result, the digitization of these offices has now become inevitable, leading to a modern Darwinism within this industry – those who cannot survive in this new landscape may just face extinction.